 AB 465 (Hernandez) - Fixes a persistent problem: Employers often include “forced arbitration” as a condition of employment, resulting in workers being fired or not hired if they don’t give up rights to resolve disputes in court.
 Measure ensures worker consent if forced arbitration is a provision of employment.
 Sponsored by the California Labor Federation partnered with CAOC.
 Fact Sheet (PDF)

 Defending the rights of dying asbestos victims

-CAOC has joined with a coalition of consumer, patient safety, labor and environmental groups to oppose AB 597 (Cooley), which would delay efforts by terminally ill veterans, laborers and others seeking justice and fair compensation for illnesses caused by the asbestos industry, which knew since the 1930s about its dangers but failed to warn or provide protection from the deadly toxin.
-The measure is modeled on legislation promoted by ALEC, the conservative American Legislative Exchange Council, backed by the billionaire Koch brothers and other industrialists.
+CAOC joined with a coalition of consumer, patient safety, labor and environmental groups to successfully thwart AB 597 (Cooley), which would have delayed efforts by terminally ill veterans, laborers and others seeking justice and fair compensation for illnesses caused by the asbestos industry, which knew since the 1930s about its dangers but failed to warn or provide protection from the deadly toxin.
+The measure was modeled on legislation promoted by ALEC, the conservative American Legislative Exchange Council, backed by the billionaire Koch brothers and other industrialists.